 Gluten is something your body does not need.
 Your body does not find it easy to digest and it does not give your body any benefit what so ever.
 That is why you LOSE WEIGHT when you go gluten free and find it hard to pile on the pounds.
 You feel lighter because your body can digest everything easily and your are consuming less starch, resulting in more energy.

-Why not give the gluten free life a go, there is only one way to find out how it can improve your lifestyle.
+Why not give the living a gluten free life a go, there is only one way to find out how it can improve your lifestyle.

 All content and photos are credited to The Gluten Free Guider